-The Department of Music offers four degree programs for music majors:
+The Department of Music offers three degree programs for music majors:

-- 1. Bachelor of Music Education-a professional degree designed for students who wish to become fully qualified elementary or secondary school music teachers.
+- Bachelor of Music in Applied Performance-a professional degree designed for students with strong performance skills who wish to become professional musicians, college and university teachers, or private studio teachers. - Bachelor of Arts in Music-a degree designed for students who want to develop their musical skills within a liberal arts program with enough flexibility to pursue additional studies in other fields of interest, such as biblical studies, business, psychology, theatre arts, etc. - 3.
+Bachelor of Music Education-a professional degree designed for students who wish to become fully qualified elementary or secondary school music teachers.
 Students may elect certification in instrumental K-12 or vocal K-12.
-Bethel's music education degree fulfills the Minnesota certification requirements. - 2.
-Bachelor of Music in Applied Performance-a professional degree designed for students with strong performance skills who wish to become professional musicians, college and university teachers, or private studio teachers. - 3.
-Bachelor of Arts in Sacred Music-a degree designed for students who wish to assume positions of positive leadership as musicians in the evangelical church. - 4.
-Bachelor of Arts in Music-a degree designed for students who want to develop their musical skills within a liberal arts program with enough flexibility to pursue additional studies in other fields of interest, such as biblical studies, business, psychology, theatre arts, etc.
+Bethel's music education degree fulfills the Minnesota certification requirements.